What to Expect from the MD Multiple Mini Interview

 The Interview Process

-There are a total of eight interviews.
-Before an interview rotation begins, you receive a scenario with an open-ended question and have two minutes to prepare an answer.
-You then enter the interview room, where you engage in a five-minute conversation with an interviewer (about 5 minutes).
+There are a total of eight online interviews.
+Before an interview rotation begins, you receive a scenario with an open-ended question and have approximately two minutes to prepare an answer.
+You then enter the virtual interview room, where you engage in a brief conversation with an interviewer (about 5 minutes).
 Two of these stations are “rest” stations.